Emclaire Financial (EMCF) and Its Rivals Critical Review

-Emclaire Financial (NASDAQ: EMCF) is one of 170 public companies in the “National commercial banks” industry, but how does it compare to its rivals?
-We will compare Emclaire Financial to related companies based on the strength of its institutional ownership, earnings, valuation, analyst recommendations, profitability, dividends and risk.
+Emclaire Financial (NASDAQ: EMCF – Get Rating) is one of 170 public companies in the “National commercial banks” industry, but how does it compare to its peers?
+We will compare Emclaire Financial to similar companies based on the strength of its institutional ownership, valuation, profitability, analyst recommendations, risk, dividends and earnings.

 Dividends

-Emclaire Financial pays an annual dividend of $1.20 per share and has a dividend yield of 4.1%.
+Emclaire Financial pays an annual dividend of $1.20 per share and has a dividend yield of 4.3%.
 Emclaire Financial pays out 33.1% of its earnings in the form of a dividend.
-As a group, “National commercial banks” companies pay a dividend yield of 1.7% and pay out 16.5% of their earnings in the form of a dividend.
-Emclaire Financial has raised its dividend for 11 consecutive years.
+As a group, “National commercial banks” companies pay a dividend yield of 1.8% and pay out 16.5% of their earnings in the form of a dividend.
+Emclaire Financial has increased its dividend for 11 consecutive years.

+10.8% of Emclaire Financial shares are held by institutional investors.
+Comparatively, 52.2% of shares of all “National commercial banks” companies are held by institutional investors.
+15.5% of Emclaire Financial shares are held by insiders.
+Comparatively, 9.0% of shares of all “National commercial banks” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares Emclaire Financial and its rivals’ net margins, return on equity and return on assets.
+This table compares Emclaire Financial and its peers gross revenue, earnings per share and valuation.

 |Emclaire Financial